Year in Review: Transport in the Time of Corona

 Themes and observations from the traffic commissioners:

 • Tackling non-compliance – Operators are urged to take a risk-based approach to transport management.
-With the operator licence requirements acting as a framework, operators can maintain compliance by managing their own risk and storing their records – which can all be done in a flexible fleet maintenance and safety management system like Stream Check.
+With the operator licence requirements acting as a framework, operators can maintain compliance by managing their own risk and storing their records – which can all be done in a flexible fleet maintenance and safety management system like Stream.

 • Brake tasting – HGV annual brake testing results have continued to improve.
 Again, a system like Stream Check can help maintain safety and compliance, with features like automatic service reminders calculated based on time or mileage.